ffrujeri/ffrujeri.github.io/_posts/2023-12-17-rl-value-based.md

 ---
-title: 'Value-Based Methods in RL'
+title: 'Markov Decision Processes'
 date: 2023-12-17
-permalink: /posts/2023/12/rl-value-based
+permalink: /posts/2023/12/rl-mdps
 tags:
   - ai
   - rl
   - mdp
 ---

-The ability to properly formulate a Markov Decision Process (MDP) is imperative for successful application of Reinforcement Learning (RL) methods.
+As we discussed in previous posts, the ability to properly formulate a Markov Decision Process (MDP) is imperative for successful application of Reinforcement Learning (RL) methods.

 MDPs serve as a framework to formalize sequential decision-making problems, in which decisions over time are decomposed into a series of subproblems.